KYH-Net23/.github/profile/README.md

 Welcome to **KYH.NET23**!
 This is the project hub for the course **Agila Arbetsmetoder 2024** at KYH.
 Here, we’ll be diving into Agile methodologies to deliver software projects like pros! ⚡️

-This hub is where collaboration, innovation, and continuous improvement come to life — all powered by Agile practices.
-Let's build something amazing, together! 💻👩‍💻👨‍💻💪💪
+This hub is where collaboration, innovation, and continuous improvement come to life — all powered by Agile practices and the bright minds of the 🌠 KYH .NET 23 class.
+Let's build something amazing together! 💻👩‍💻👨‍💻💪💪

 ## 🎯 Course Overview